jobbojobson/WeightTracker/README.md

 The app makes use of Google Charts to present a line chart of data.

-It is vanilla Javascript and PHP throughout, with the only dependency being Bootstrap 5.3, included via CDN.
+It is vanilla Javascript and PHP throughout, with the only dependency being Bootstrap 5.3 and Google charts

 ![image](https://user-images.githubusercontent.com/59516714/233742319-08e6b47c-5a6e-4055-9dc6-a56e70c33e86.png)